ozcodx/ashwake/docs/LORE_DEVELOPMENT.md

 - Each bonded with their respective element for enhanced capabilities
 - Affected by Velrot during the catastrophe
 - Now manifest as the six elemental bosses

+### Corrupted Amnesis Units
+- Failed or damaged Amnesis Units affected by Velrot
+- Possess partial consciousness and corrupted programming
+- Highly intelligent and capable of using tools and technology
+- Hostile to the player due to competing survival imperatives
+- Some may retain fragments of their original human consciousness
+- Potential for rare non-hostile encounters with units that maintained sanity

 ---